Table of Contents

 The statistics are sobering: According to the Federal Highway Administration, approximately 75% of all weather-related crashes occur on wet pavement, with nearly half happening during active rainfall.
 Each year in the United States, about 5,700 people lose their lives, and over 544,700 individuals suffer injuries due to wet road conditions.
 Specifically, more than 3,400 fatalities and over 357,300 injuries result from crashes that occur during rainfall.

 Rain can make the roads slippery, leading to hydroplaning, and reduce visibility due to overcast skies.
 Understanding these specific risks helps drivers stay safe in rainy conditions.
 Knowing that the first few minutes after rain begins are particularly hazardous is crucial.
 During this initial period, accumulated oil and debris mixed with rainwater create an especially slippery surface, sometimes called an “oil slick,” significantly reducing traction.
-Adjusting your driving approach immediately when the rain starts is paramount for safety.
+This is why adjusting your driving approach immediately when the rain starts is paramount for safety.

 Risks Involved While Driving In The Rain